NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 The plugins specified in the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable will be used regardless of whether the `NUGET_NETFX_PLUGIN_PATHS` or `NUGET_NETCORE_PLUGIN_PATHS` environment variables are set.
 The primary reason for this is that plugins installed as .NET tools can be executed in both .NET Framework and .NET Core tooling.
-If customers prefer to install NuGet plugins as a [tool-path global tool](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location), they can set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.This variable should point to the location of the .NET Tool executable that the NuGet Client tooling can invoke when needed.
+If customers prefer to install NuGet plugins as a [tool-path global tool](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location), they can set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.
+This variable should point to the location of the .NET Tool executable that the NuGet Client tooling can invoke when needed.

 NuGet should search for files whose names begin with `nuget-plugin-*` by scanning all the directories in the `PATH` environment variable.
 To ensure compatibility across different platforms, the implementation could convert all file names to lowercase before checking for a file.